-Paralegals help lawyers and other legal professionals conduct research and organize all facts and information to a particular case.
+Paralegals help lawyers and other legal professionals conduct research and organize all facts and information for a particular case.
 Paralegals are needed for the administrative duties that lawyers do not have the time to invest.
 Therefore, paralegals are essential to progressing the legal process.
 To become a paralegal, a student must receive an education where they can handle the processing, critical thinking, and research responsibilities of being a paralegal.

 Type of Education

 According to the U.S. Bureau of Labor Statistics (BLS), paralegal programs can be found at community colleges or 4-year colleges.
 Community colleges will have associate’s degree programs and a majority of paralegals may take this academic route.
-However, 4-year colleges do offer bachelor’s and even master’s degree programs in paralegal work.
+However, 4-year colleges do offer bachelors and even master’s degree programs in paralegal work.
 What all these degree programs share is how they train a person for paralegal work.
-Students will be taking classes where legal research methods are taught, basic computer work and legal database entry is given, and how to read and understand legal language.
-Some certificate programs in paralegal work are also available and are sometimes provided by community or 4-year colleges.
+Students will be taking classes where legal research methods are taught, basic computer work and legal database entry are given, and how to read and understand legal language.
+Some certificate programs in paralegal work are also available and are sometimes provided by the community or 4-year colleges.
 However, these degrees are geared toward students who already hold degrees in other subjects.
 Online degree options are also available for any of these academic routes.
 Many associate’s programs can be done online or have a distance-education option.
 An online degree can help many students balance their professional work, perhaps at an entry-level position at a law firm, while earning a paralegal degree.

 Length of Education